joachim-gassen/botex/docs/tutorials/exp_3llms.md

 ![Payoff by Participants](../assets/images/tut_exp_3llms_fig2_payoffs.png)

 The second plot shows the mean summed payoff by player, with 95% confidence intervals and Bonferroni-corrected Mann-Whitney tests for cross-participant differences.
-It seems that OpenAI's 4o model and Google Gemini are roughly at par (the difference between the two is no significant at conventional levels) while both clearly dominate Llama 3.1-8B Instruct.
+It seems that OpenAI's 4o model and Google Gemini are roughly at par (the difference between the two is not significant at conventional levels), while both clearly dominate Llama 3.1-8B Instruct.